 When a master instance fails over to the replica, existing connections to Cloud Memorystore for Redis are dropped.
 However, on reconnect, your application is redirected automatically to the new master instance using the same connection string or IP address.
 You do not need to update your application after a failover.

 While the Cloud Memorystore for Redis service promotes the replica to master, your Cloud Memorystore for Redis instance is temporarily unavailable.
-The failover takes approximately 30 seconds to complete.
 Each node is located in a single zone, so zonal failures might cause prolonged recovery time.
 During this time, there is only one copy of the data.

 How you view the status for high availability